hmrc/pillar2-service-guide/source/documentation/index.md

 ## Overview

-This service guide explains how you can integrate your software with the Pillar 2 API.
+This service guide explains how you can integrate your software with the [Pillar 2 API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/pillar2-submission-api/1.0).

 *Pillar 2* is the term given to the Global Anti-Base Erosion Rules (**GloBE**) published by the Organisation for Economic Cooperation and Development (**OECD**) in 2023.
 GloBE was designed to ensure Multinational Enterprises (**MNEs**) with a turnover of €750m or more are subject to a minimum Effective Tax Rate (**ETR**) of 15% in each jurisdiction where they are operating.
 To implement Pillar 2, the UK has introduced a Multinational Top-up Tax (**MTT**) and a Domestic Top-up Tax (**DTT**).

 The API provides MNEs (and their agents) with the capability to

-- submit a UK tax return (**UKTR**).
+- submit a UK tax return (**UKTR**)
-- amend a submitted UKTR.
+- amend a submitted UKTR
-- submit a Below-Threshold Notification (**BTN**).
+- submit a Below-Threshold Notification (**BTN**)

 ## Getting started